Home pricing is more of a science than an art, but many homeowners price with their heartstrings instead of cold, hard data.

 Another culprit for many a mispriced home is online tools, like Zillow's "Zestimate," that prescribe an estimated market value based on local data.

 The estimate is often wildly inaccurate.
 A Virginia-area real estate company, McEnearney & Associates, has compared actual sold prices with predicted online estimates for several hundred homes in the area for the past few years and concluded the predictions failed half of the time.

 The best pricing strategy?
-Consult a real estate agent, who will use something called comps (also known as “comparable sales”) to determine the appropriate listing price.
-They’re not just looking at your neighbors; they’re seeking out near-identical homes with similar floor plans, square footage, and amenities that sold in the last few months.
+Consult a real estate agent, who will use comparable sales, or comps, to determine the appropriate listing price.
+They're not just looking at your neighbors; they're seeking out near-identical homes with similar floor plans, square footage, and amenities that sold in the last few months.

-Once they’ve assembled a list of similar homes (and the real prices buyers paid), they can make an accurate estimate of what you can expect to receive for your home.
+Once they've assembled a list of similar homes (and the real prices buyers paid), they can accurately estimate what you can expect to receive for your home.
 If a three-bedroom bungalow with granite countertops and a walk-out basement down the block sold for $359,000, expecting more from your own three-bedroom bungalow with granite countertops and a walk-out basement is a pipe dream.